 One thing that never ceases to amaze me is how Activiti is being used in some very large organisations at some very impressive scales.
 In the past, this has led to various optimizations and refactorings, amongst which was the async executor – replacement for the old job executor.
 For the uninitiated: these executors handle timers and async continuations in process instances.
-In the last two years especially, we’ve seen the use of it grow substantially.
 The introduction of the async executor boosted performance significantly.
-However, last year at our community event in Paris we learned that when dealing with an enormous amount of jobs, the queries used by the executor could lead to the need for table scans.
+However, last year at the community event in Paris we learned that when dealing with an enormous amount of jobs, the queries used by the executor could lead to the need for table scans.
 Which is never a good thing.

-So, we knew there was one thing we really wanted to do before finalising version 6, and that is refactoring the async executor such that all queries it used were dead simple.
-This did mean we had to split the job data into various tables that match the different types and states, while still keeping API compatible with previous Activiti releases.
+So, there was one thing to do before finalising version 6, and that is refactoring the async executor such that all queries it used were dead simple.
+This did mean splitting the job data into various tables that match the different types and states, while still keeping API compatible with previous releases.

-In the last couple of months, we’ve been doing exactly that (amongst many other things), with some nice results and some new nice APIs that enrich the platform.
-I could fill another blog on how the ‘new’ async executor works, but I’ve done that yesterday for the documentation, so if you are interested in how it all works, go and check the online docs or check the source code on the v6 branch.
+In the last couple of months, that’s been implemented (amongst many other things), with some nice results and some new nice APIs that enrich the platform.
+If you are interested in how it all works, go and check the online docs or check the source code on the v6 branch.

-The architectural design is of course influenced by what we have learned from the past two implementations, but it’s also heavy influenced by concepts from message queueing systems.
-One of the design goals was that it should be super-easy to plug in a message queue and run with it, as we had a gut feeling that this would be beneficial for performance.
+The architectural design is of course influenced by what is learned from the past two implementations, but it’s also heavy influenced by concepts from message queueing systems.
+One of the design goals was that it should be super-easy to plug in a message queue and run with it, as there was a gut feeling that this would be beneficial for performance.

-And so we did.
 Making the async executor work together with a message queue proved to be almost trivial due to the new architecture.
-If you are interested in the implementation, I also added a section in the docs on this very topic.
+If you are interested in the implementation, check the section in the docs on this very topic.

 And, of course, you know me, I just wanted to benchmark these two executor implementations against each other 🙂